adriaan-vd-graaf/genome_integration/README.md

 The result line contains the following fields:
 1. `ensembl_name`: the ensembl gene id that was tested.
 2. `method` : The method used for causal inference.
 Currently this is only `MR-link_uncalibrated`, could be expanded in later versions.
-3. `beta`: Is the ridge regression beta (this has been regularized so the direction is more important than the magnitude)
+3. `beta`: Is the ridge regression beta (This has been regularized so the direction is informative, but the magnitude may not be)
 4. `se`: The standard error of the beta estimate
 5. `p_value`: is the _p_ value, based on a T test.
 This is very conservative and needs to be calibrated when all genes have been run.
 6. `n_ivs`:  is the number of ivs identified by GCTA-COJO
 7. `iv_summary`: is a comma separated field with information on all the ivs.
 Per iv this is semicolon separated in the following way: `<snp_name>;<effect_allele>;<beta>;<se>;<minor_allele_frequency>` of the iv. the effect size is conditional on the other ivs.

-## Calibration of p values
+## Calibration of _p_ values

 After a first pass of MR-link and if you have at least 100 and preferably at least 1,000 uncalibrated _p_ values for different  genes, it is possible to calibrate them using the script located in `./mr_link/p_value_calibration.py`.

-Running a single p value calibration will take up to 30 minutes, but only has to be performed once at the end of an analysis, when MR-link has causal estimates for all your genes.
+Running a single _p_ value calibration will take up to 30 minutes, but only has to be performed once at the end of an analysis, when MR-link has causal estimates for all your genes.

 A full description of the input and output formats for MR-link can be found in [readthedocs](https://genome-integration.readthedocs.io/en/latest/about_mr_link.html)

-###### An example of p value calibration
+###### An example of _p_ value calibration

-After installation of PYMC3 It is possible to run the p value calibration.
+After installation of PYMC3 It is possible to run the _p_ value calibration.

-After a first pass of MR-link and if you have at least 100 and preferably at least 1,000 p values for different  genes, it is possible to calibrate them using the script located in `./mr_link/p_value_calibration.py`.
+After the analysis of the `MRlink.py` script resulting in uncalibrated _p_ values it is possible to calibrate them using the
+`./mr_link/p_value_calibration.py` script.

 ```bash
 #Run this from the ./mr_link/ directory
 python3 p_value_calibration.py --input_file example_files/uncalibrated_p_values_example.txt --output_file calibrated_p_values.txt
 ```

-Which will output calibrated _p_ values in the `calibrated_p_values.txt` file, and accept uncalibrated p values from the `uncalibrated_p_values_example.txt` file.
+Which will output calibrated _p_ values in the `calibrated_p_values.txt` file, and accept uncalibrated _p_ values from the `uncalibrated_p_values_example.txt` file.

 #### _p_ value calibration file formats

-The `--input_file` from which p values are calibrated should be a tab separated file with two columns:
+The `--input_file` from which _p_ values are calibrated should be a tab separated file with two columns:
 1. `exposure_name` the name of the exposure that is run
-2. `uncalibrated_p_value` the uncalibrated p value from mr link
+2. `uncalibrated_p_value` the uncalibrated _p_ value from mr link

 The `--output_file` is the same file, but with an extra column appended to it:
 1. `exposure_name`
 2. `uncalibrated_p_value`
-3. `calibrated_p_value` the p value after calibration
+3. `calibrated_p_value` the _p_ value after calibration

 ###### _p_ value calibration of non-null simulations
-If you want to calibrate p values without computing the beta distribution, you specify the alpha and beta parameters combined with the `--only_calibrate` option in the following way:
+If you want to calibrate _p_ values without computing the beta distribution, you specify the alpha and beta parameters combined with the `--only_calibrate` option in the following way:
 ```bash
 #Run this from the ./mr_link/ directory